Guido Crosetto

-Guido Crosetto (born 19 September 1963) is an Italian businessman and politician, who has been serving as Minister of Defence since 22 October 2022 in the government of Giorgia Meloni.

-A former Christian-democrat, Crosetto was among the founders of the national-conservative Brothers of Italy (FdI), of which he served as president from 21 December 2012 to 4 April 2013.
+Guido Crosetto (born 19 September 1963) is an Italian businessman and politician who has served as Minister of Defence since 22 October 2022 in the government of Prime Minister Giorgia Meloni.
+Formerly a Christian-democrat, he served as an undersecretary at the Ministry of Defence (2008–2011), Crosetto was among the founders of the national-conservative Brothers of Italy (FdI) in 2012, of which he served as president from 21 December 2012 to 4 April 2013.

 Early life

 Guido Crosetto comes from a family of entrepreneurs from Cuneo, in Piedmont.
-Due to his father's death, Crosetto could not finish his studies in economics at the University of Turin, which he had been attending.
+After his father's death Crosetto could not finish his studies in economics at the University of Turin.
 While at the university, he became a member of the youth wing of Christian Democracy (DC) and in 1988, at age 25, he became the economic advisor to Prime Minister Giovanni Goria.

 Political career

-From 28 May 1990 to 14 June 2004, Crosetto served as mayor of Marene, a small village near Cuneo where he lives, for three times.
-In 1999, Crosetto was candidated to the presidency of the Province of Cuneo, as an independent close to the centre-right coalition.
-He reached the ballot against the outgoing candidate of the centre-left, the former Christian-democrat Giovanni Quaglia, but he lost.
-He held the office of provincial councilor of Cuneo from 1999 to 2009, holding the position of group leader of Forza Italia (FI), the centre-right political movement member of European People's Party (EPP) which was founded by the billionaire and media tycoon Silvio Berlusconi and which he joined in 2000.
+From 28 May 1990 to 14 June 2004, Crosetto served as mayor of Marene, a small village near Cuneo where he lives, for three terms.
+In 1999, Crosetto ran for the presidency of the Province of Cuneo as an independent close to the centre-right coalition, but lost to the candidate of the centre-left, the former Christian-democrat Giovanni Quaglia.
+He was provincial councilor of Cuneo from 1999 to 2009, serving as group leader of Forza Italia (FI), the centre-right political party and member of European People's Party (EPP) founded by the billionaire and media tycoon Silvio Berlusconi.
 He chaired the conference of Mayors of the Savigliano-Saluzzo-Fossano ASL from 1993 to 1997.

-In the 2001 Italian general election, he was elected to the Chamber of Deputies with Forza Italia for the single-member district of Alba, gaining 49% of votes.
+In the 2001 Italian general election, he was elected to the Chamber of Deputies under Forza Italia for the single-member district of Alba, gaining 49% of votes.
 Crosetto was re-elected in the 2006 election and in 2008 he joined the Berlusconi's new The People of Freedom (PdL) party, with which he was elected again to the Chamber.
-Crosetto served as Undersecretary of State at the Italian Minister of Defense in Berlusconi's fourth government from 2008 to 2011.
+Crosetto served as Undersecretary of State at the Italian Ministry of Defense in Berlusconi's fourth government from 2008 to 2011.